-album OFFLINE.
-It is available on App Store today and I thought it might be helpful to others who are as frustrated with the search function of Photos
+I built an app called Queryable, which integrates the CLIP model on iOS to search the Photos album OFFLINE.
+It’s now available on App Store, and I thought it might be helpful for others who are as frustrated with the search function of Photos as I was.
+So, I wrote this article to introduce it.

 CLIP